Monday, December 29, 2014

 Treating Yeast Overgrowth/Candida

-(Updated 11/17/22)
+(Updated 2/23/24)

 Overview:

-If achiness or cognitive dysfunction are prominent symptoms for you and/or you’ve noticed some soreness or visible thrush in your mouth or itchiness in your vaginal area, you should see your doctor and look into the possibility of yeast overgrowth (candida) as an underlying cause.
-It amazes me every time I go through this just how horrible it makes me feel and how it worsens all of my ME/CFS symptoms.
-With yeast overgrowth under control, I feel really good and have mental clarity--I even have energy!--and it’s the same for my son.
+It amazes me every time I go through this just how horrible yeast overgrowth makes me feel and how it worsens all of my ME/CFS symptoms.
+When yeast overgrowth is flared up, none of my usual ME/CFS treatments seem to help the way they normally do, and I am exhausted and achy and unable to get off the couch, with even minimal exertion (that I can normally tolerate) causing a worsening.
+With yeast overgrowth under control, I feel pretty good and have mental clarity--I even have energy!--and it’s the same for my son.
 Treating yeast overgrowth makes a huge difference in overall well-being for people with ME/CFS and Lyme disease (and other bacterial tick infections).

-I have mentioned several times since early October that my ME/CFS (myalgic encephalomyelitis / chronic fatigue syndrome) has been worse than usual.
-The source of that worsening is a flare-up (again) of yeast overgrowth aka candida, after I needed strong antibiotics for bronchitis/early pneumonia two months ago.
-I was waiting to write about it until I could tell you what worked to get rid of it.
-I’m not 100% back to my normal baseline yet but have improved enough to tell you more about what has worked for us (my son also struggles with yeast overgrowth after several years on antibiotics for Lyme).
+In fall 2014, my ME/CFS had been worse than usual for months.
+The source of that worsening was a flare-up (again) of yeast overgrowth aka candida, after I needed strong antibiotics for bronchitis/early pneumonia two months earlier.
+This post describes what treatments work for us (my son also struggles with yeast overgrowth with his ME/CFS and after several years on antibiotics for Lyme).

 Symptoms of yeast overgrowth can vary widely.
 Some people (like my son and I) get thrush in their mouths.
 Thrush looks like a white or yellowish coating on the tongue and is caused by yeast overgrowth.
 When it gets worse, it can make your mouth and tongue hurt or feel sensitive, especially when you eat sour or bitter foods.
-Some women develop vaginal yeast infections--another obvious sign of yeast overgrowth (interestingly, though I have struggled with yeast overgrowth for years and often get thrush, I have never had a vaginal yeast infection).
+Some women develop vaginal yeast infections--another obvious sign of yeast overgrowth (interestingly, though I have struggled with yeast overgrowth for decades and often get thrush, I have never had a vaginal yeast infection).
 Many of us with ME/CFS have yeast overgrowth that extends throughout our GI tract, even if we can only see it in the mouth.

 Here are the treatments we’ve tried to get yeast/candida under control, in rough order of what to do first: